Home and auto insurance packages are becoming increasingly common offerings for the homeowner-driver hybrid.

 Will my home insurance policy always include auto insurance?
 After all, I garage my car at home.

-Standard homeowners policies don’t extend coverage to your vehicle, even if you do store the vehicle at home.
-If a tree falls on your garage, your homeowners policy will likely cover the cost of fixing the garage but will not cover the cost of repairing your vehicle if it was inside said garage.
-What’s more, most states have certain minimum auto insurance requirements—your standalone homeowners policy won’t include those types of coverage.
+Standard homeowners policies don’t extend coverage to your vehicle, even if you do store the car at home.
+If a tree falls on your garage, your homeowners policy will likely cover the cost of fixing the garage but will not cover the cost of repairing your vehicle if it was inside.
+What’s more, most states have specific minimum auto insurance requirements—your standalone homeowners policy won’t include those types of coverage.

 How do I bundle policies if my home and auto insurance renew at different times?